bonitasoft/bonita-doc/md/optimize-user-tasklist.md

 ## Search a task name based on word-based search

+Another feature you can use to improve end users efficicency and satisfaction is _word-based search_:
 To allow users to efficiently search by task name, you can configure the search option: from _starts by_ (the beginning of the whole task name string), you can switch to _word-based search_ (the beginning of every word in the task name).

 To do so, go to [word-based search](using-list-and-search-methods.md#word_based_search).